Professor Chris Bongie

 Islands and Exiles produced several spin-off projects: notably, a translation and critical edition of Victor Hugo’s 1826 novel about the Haitian Revolution, Bug-Jargal (Broadview, 2004), and an archivally-based edition of Jean-Baptiste Picquenard’s Adonis (1798) and Zoflora (1800), the first novels ever written about the Haitian Revolution.

-The way in which Haiti has been represented by both colonial novelists and contemporary politicians is one of the central concerns of my latest book, Friends and Enemies: The Scribal Politics of Post/Colonial Literature (Liverpool, 2008), the main preoccupations of which can be summed up in the title of the book’s Introduction: “Politics, Memory, Literature.”
+The way in which Haiti has been represented by both colonial novelists and contemporary politicians is one of the central concerns of the “sequel” to Islands and Exiles, Friends and Enemies: The Scribal Politics of Post/Colonial Literature (Liverpool, 2008).
+The main preoccupations of Friends and Enemies can be summed up in the title of its Introduction: “Politics, Memory, Literature.”
 This book, which examines, both to question and to promote, the “political turn” of postcolonial studies over the past decade, is a three-pronged study primarily focused on (1) early (1798-1833) and (2) recent (1998-2004) representations of the abolition of slavery in general, and the Haitian Revolution in particular; and (3) the marketing of “great” Caribbean literature (Walcott, Condé, Glissant).

-I am currently working on a translation and edition of Baron de Vastey’s Le système colonial dévoilé (The Colonial System Unmasked), to be published in 2013 with Liverpool UP.
+I have just completed a translation and edition of Baron de Vastey’s Le système colonial dévoilé (The Colonial System Unveiled), which was published in April 2014.
 Vastey can legitimately be called, for better and for worse, the first Haitian intellectual: he wrote a number of books in the 1810s while working as a publicist for the régime of Henri Christophe, and his Colonial System Unveiled is a scathing denunciation of neocolonialism, as well as being a moving memorial to the ravages of slavery.
-This translation/edition will be a collaborative project that includes essays about post/colonial Haiti (1804-1826) written by prominent literary scholars in the field of Haitian revolutionary studies.
+This translation/edition is a collaborative project that includes essays about post/colonial Haiti (1804-1825) written by prominent literary scholars in the field of Haitian revolutionary studies.

 Vastey is a good example of what I have dubbed (following Régis Debray) the post/colonial scribe, someone whose writerly identity cannot be detached from his connections to an intellectual elite charged with mediating various forms of institutional power.
 My argument is that “great” writers define themselves through a disavowal of their ineluctably scribal identity; the following brief article should give some sense of how this argument cashes out in relation to one particular postcolonial writer, the Haitian novelist Lyonel Trouillot: